gvladika/synthetix-lottery/README.md

 ## About

 Synthetix Lottery lets users buy tickets with their sUSD.
 Tickets are represented as NFTs, minted upon purchase.
-Since tickets conform to ERC721, they can be transfered and claimed by the current holder.
+Since tickets conform to ERC721, they can be transferred and claimed by the current holder.
 Ticket price is fixed to 1 sUSD.
 Every round of lottery lasts for limited amount of time.
 In addition, to successfully finish round, at least 3 tickets must be bought.
 Then, anyone can call `selectRoundWinners` function which will use Chainlink's VRF to randomly select 3 winners.
 Owners of tickets can claim their prize at any point.
 As soon as round finishes and winning tickets are selected new round starts.

 ## Implementation